steveleetn91/NukeJS.micro/README.md

 # 🚀 Welcome to NUKEJS - VERSION MICRO!

-This is a project about Framework for Frontend Technology.
+This is a project about Framework for Frontend.

 ![image description](document/Capture.JPG)

 ```
 npm run build
 ```
+to bundle your application

 OR

 ```
 npm run serve
 ```

-to bundle your application
+to dev serve of your application

 Consider NukeJS : `https://github.com/steveleetn91/NukeJS`